-The vibration monitors were operational from 06:45 to 19:00, throughout the month of January 2021.
-However, works were only conducted from 1-31 January 2021 and only data within this range has been considered.
+The vibration monitors were operational from 06:45 to 19:00, throughout the month of February 2021.
+However, works were only conducted between 7am and 6pm, Monday - Friday for the month of February 2021 and only data within this range has been considered.